 - Hard Disks: You need to have enough disk space for all test artifacts (logs, screenshots, videos, performance data, memory dumps, network dumps etc) and make sure that there is a mechanism that either deletes the data created by previous test runs or transfers it to somewhere where there is enough storage space.
 Running out of disk space is one of the most common failure points in large scale test automation.
 You also may want to consider investing in SSD disks to make sure that writing the test results to storage does not become a bottleneck under heavy load.

-- RAM: You need enough RAM to run several virtual machines in one physical device control server as that is the best way to ensure that each test run starts from identical starting point.
+- RAM: You need enough RAM to run several virtual machines in one physical device control server as that is the best way to ensure that each test run starts from an identical starting point.
 Also running virtual machines is required to run several iOS Instruments sessions on one Mac.

 - Energy efficiency: If you are building a large device lab you will potentially running tens of device control servers as well so keep in mind that the more power you hardware draws the more heat those will generate and more cooling you will need.